Dal Makhani Recipe (Restaurant Style)

 sauteing onions in butter to make dal makhani

-5.Then stir in 1 tablespoon ginger garlic paste.
-Saute for 1 minute until the raw smell disappears.
+6. Stir in 1 tablespoon ginger garlic paste.
+Saute for 1 minute until it smells aromatic.

 sauteing ginger garlic paste